Coderrob/ddd-kit/docs/README.md

 # Documentation

-This directory contains the comprehensive documentation corpus for the Document Driven Development Kit (DDDK).
+This directory contains usage documentation and guides for the Document Driven Development Kit (DDDK).

 ## 📁 Structure